 - An employee of a single foreign company

-- A freelancer who provides services to a dozen different companies each month
+- A businessman who provides services to a dozen different companies each month (be aware about figures such as professional service provider or some freelancers, PE risk).

 - An entrepreneur who sells goods or services directly to consumers